Missouri Stream Team

 Contact us at (314) 436-8710 for more information.

-Registration will start soon.
-Volunteers will sign-in at designated sites and spread out to dozens of locations within 200 square miles of the Mississippi and Missouri rivers confluence watersheds.
-700 volunteers collected about 18 tons of trash and nearly 300 tires at the Confluence Trash Bash on March 23, 2019 !
+At the Confluence Trash Bash volunteers sign-in at designated sites and spread out to dozens of locations within 200 square miles of the Mississippi and Missouri rivers confluence watersheds.
+700 volunteers collected about 18 tons of trash and nearly 300 tires at the Confluence Trash Bash on March 23, 2019!
 Like the Confluence Trash Bash on Facebook.

 Operation Clean Stream -- August 22, 2020